Carpet Buying Q&A - Big Box Retailers

-And what do big box dealers have to say when you call them with a carpet complaint?
-They will likely say that since THEY didn't install your carpet and since THEY didn't manufacture your carpet, YOU have to seek a remedy with either the carpet manufacturer or the carpet installation company.
+And what do big box retailers have to say when you call them with a carpet installation complaint?
+They will likely say that since THEY didn't install your carpet and since THEY didn't manufacture your carpet, YOU have to seek a remedy with either the carpet manufacturer or the carpet installation company directly.
 Basically, this means you are on your own with little or no help from them!

 Now you have to contact the carpet manufacturer directly and ask them to come by and take a look at your carpet.
-They in turn will inspect your carpet and may say it is not a carpet defect, but an installation problem or maybe they will blame you for improper care or abuse.
-This is the vicious cycle that makes homeowners absolutely furious because no one is willing to accept responsibility for their carpet complaint.
+They in turn will send out someone to inspect your carpet and may say it is NOT a carpet defect, but a carpet installation problem!
+Maybe they will blame you for improper carpet care or abuse.
+This is the vicious cycle that makes homeowners absolutely furious because no one is willing to accept responsibility for your carpet complaint.

 Read more about How to Avoid Carpet Scams!

-These are just a few of many reasons why I only recommend buying carpet from a reputable, locally owned, family-run floor covering business.
+These are just a few of many reasons why I only recommend buying carpet from a reputable, locally owned, family-run carpet store.
 They have a vested interest in your community and will go the extra mile to make sure you are completely satisfied.